Mughal conquest of Bengal: Viceroy of Man Singh in Bengal (1595–1606)

-Despite initial Mughal victories, the Baro-Bhuyans, led by Isa Khan, fiercely resisted Mughal control.
+Despite several Mughal victories, the Baro-Bhuyans, led by Isa Khan, fiercely resisted Mughal control.
 Using guerrilla tactics and leveraging local knowledge, Isa Khan and his allies maintained significant autonomy, preventing the Mughals from fully consolidating their power over Bengal.
 Their resistance created a prolonged conflict that thwarted Mughal ambitions during Isa Khan's lifetime.
 It was not until Isa Khan's death in 1599 that the Mughals began to establish more comprehensive control over Bengal.
 Even then, the process was gradual, marked by ongoing efforts to integrate the region into the Mughal administrative framework.
 Isa Khan's legacy of defiance remains a significant chapter in Bengal's history, symbolizing the region's resilience and resistance to external domination.
+Masum Khan Kabuli also died in May of the same year.